IN-SIGHT CONCEPT STORE

 OHLAB team: Paloma Hernaiz and Jaime Oliver with Rebeca Lavín, Rosa Fuentes, Amaia Barazar, Manuela Sánchez, Silvia Morais, Luzia Butnariu, Amalia Stavropoulou , Sandra Wereszka

-Finalists for the WAF (World Architecture Festival) 2017
+Finalists of the WAF (World Architecture Festival) 2017.

-Honorable Mention for the AAP (American Architecture Prize) 2017
+Honourable Mention in the AAP (American Architecture Prize) 2017

 WALLPAPER July 2017